autumn-order/eve_esi/README.md

 - More ESI routes will be added as needed, feel free to submit pull requests to add any you may need.
 - Only public ESI routes are available, private routes will be added at a later date when required by Rust based applications built by [Autumn](https://github.com/autumn-order).
-- You can override the esi_url for the ESI Client by simply doing `esi_client.esi_url = "http://your_url.com" for use cases such as unit tests with crates like [mockito](https://docs.rs/mockito/latest/mockito/) to emulate endpoints, see this repository's unit tests for an example.
+- You can override the esi_url for the ESI Client by simply doing `esi_client.esi_url = "http://your_url.com" for use cases such as unit tests with crates like [mockito](https://docs.rs/mockito/latest/mockito/) to emulate endpoints, see this repository's tests folder for examples.